Apply for your licence

 We’ll advertise your application details on our website for 14 days.
 During this period, anyone can object to your application.
 We'll let you know if there is an objection and will invite you to respond.
 We’ll then consider the objection and your response.
 This may take up to 2 months.

-If there are no objections, we just need to wait for the results of your criminal history check.
+If there are no objections, we then need to wait for the results of your criminal history check.
 This can take up to 28 days.

 - write to tell you why